srackham/go-utils/README.md

 - Add AI generated tests.

-### Set package
-- ~Rename the `set` package to `multiset`~
+- set package: ✘ ~Rename the `set` package to `multiset`~
-- Add `Decrement` and `Increment` functions to decrement and increment the multiplicity of an element.
+- set package: Add `Decrement` and `Increment` functions to decrement and increment the multiplicity of an element.
 Raise error if element is not present.
-- ~Rename the `Count` to `Multiplicity`.~
+- set package: Rename the `Count` to `GetCount`; add `SetCount` function.
-- Multiplicity can go decrement to zero, attempting to decrement further is ok (multiplicity can be less than zero).
+- set package: Multiplicity can go decrement to zero, attempting to decrement further is ok (multiplicity can be less than zero).
-- The `Has` function is true if element is in set and multiplicity is greater than zero.
+- set package: Rename the `Has` function to `Contains` and return true if element is in set and multiplicity is greater than zero.
-- Rename `Len` to `Cardinality` (number of distinct elements.
+- set package: Rename `Len` to `Cardinality` (number of distinct elements.